ahadziii/whisper-finetune/README.md

 - **Dataset Download**: Download audio and transcription files from Google Cloud Storage.
 - **Dataset Preparation**: Process and chunk audio files with their corresponding transcriptions & prepare data for Whisper fine-tuning
 - **Fine-Tuning**: Fine-tune the Whisper model.
-- **Evaluation**: Benchmark the performance on existing model & evaluate the performance of the fine-tuned model on a test set using Word Error Rate (WER).
+- **Evaluation**: Benchmark the performance of existing model & evaluate the performance of the fine-tuned model on a test set using Word Error Rate (WER).

 ## Prerequisites